AnatoleLucet/tiq/README.md

 `tiq` is a modular Golang Struct tags parser.
 It offers a very simple [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to extract what you need from tags, and multiple APIs to [inspect](#tiqinspect) and [update](#tiqset) user defined structs.

-The DSL is designed to be as straight forward as possible for you to pick up and get what's hapening at a glance, even if you've never used `tiq` before.
+The DSL is designed to be as straightforward as possible for you to pick up and get what's happening at a glance, even if you've never used `tiq` before.

 ```go
 import (